libremfg/rhize-docs/content/how-to/bpmn/debug-workflows.md

 refer to the [official documentation](https://grafana.com/docs/tempo/latest/).
 {{< /notice >}}

-Rhize creates a unique ID for each workflow that runs.
+Rhize creates a unique ID and trace for each workflow that runs.
 This ID is reported as the `traceID` in the `createAndRunBPMN` mutation operation.
-Use this ID to debug the workflow in Tempo.
+Within this trace, each node is _instrumented_, with spans emited at every input and output along each node of execution.
+With the trace ID, you can find the workflow run in Tempo and follow the behavior.

 To inspect a workflow in Tempo:
 1. Go to your Grafana instance.